MEDICINE SEARCH APP

 You don’t have the medicine and want informationMedicine search — type the name

-You want to know whether a medicine is already in the cabinetMedicine search — pharmacy icon in results
+You want to know whether a medicine is already in the cabinetMedicine search — medicine-cabinet icon in results

-You need an alternate for a prescribed drugSubstitutes or search by active substance
+You need a substitute for a prescribed medicineSubstitutes or search by active ingredient

-You need full SPC documentationMedicine search — SPC is inline on every result
+You need full SmPC documentationMedicine search — SmPC is inline on every result

 Availability

-Medicine search runs in the iOS mobile app and the mojApteczka web version.
-The search itself needs an internet connection (results come from the NFZ endpoint in real time), but SPC documentation on the result card works offline if it was synced earlier.
+Medicine search is available in the iOS mobile app and the mojApteczka web version.
+Search itself needs an internet connection (results come from the NFZ endpoint in real time), but SmPC documentation on the result card works offline if it was synced earlier.

 The feature is part of the standard toolset — no separate subscription.
 Technical details live on the medicine search feature page.

-Download mojApteczka on the App Store and start searching the full Polish medicine database instead of browsing forums.
+Download mojApteczka from the App Store and start searching the full Polish medicine database instead of browsing forums.

 Questions about medicine search or other mojApteczka features?
 Write to us at kontakt@mojapteczka.pl.